ishwarrimal/frontend-interview-preps/README.md

 With my experience as a candiate and also an interviewer who has been taking interviews from more than 5 years, I have curated a lot of contents from all over the internet and created this course.

+## Some Feedback this repo got
+- A special thanks to Ishwar Rimal for his outstanding contribution!
+His Frontend Interview Repository has been my secret weapon during interview preparations.
+Ishwar, your dedication to knowledge sharing is truly inspiring, and it's made a world of difference in my career.

 ## How this Course is structured

 There are 5 different folders in this repo: